theos/theos-wiki/Installation.md

 On iOS, ldid is installed as part of the Theos Dependencies package.
 On Linux and Cygwin, ldid is included as part of the toolchain download.

-Tip: After you tap “Install” in Cydia, you can tap “Continue Queuing” to add the package to the queue.
-Once you’ve filled the queue, tap “Confirm” (like you usually would) to install them all.

 Again — don’t forget the prerequisites listed in the table above!

 ## Installation